-Best use of this funnel: When you need quick ROI and an instant boost in sales (maybe short-term).
+Best use of this ecommerce conversion funnel: When you need quick ROI and an instant boost in sales (maybe short-term).
 For promoting new products or collections.

-Here’s how an example content marketing funnel would look:
+Here’s how an example inbound marketing funnel would look:

 Organic Google search (no purchase intent) -> Resource page -> Pop-up -> Subscribe to blog -> Consume more content -> Browse product pages -> Order -> Continue consuming content